azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 By coupling a reversible engine to another system that reuses its rejected heat, Clausius was able to explore whether it would be possible, *in principle*, to build a device that takes heat from a single reservoir and converts it entirely into work — precisely the situation forbidden by the **Kelvin–Planck postulate**.

 This construction therefore serves as a **consistency test**: if the resulting combined system ever produces a net positive work while exchanging heat with only one reservoir, the postulate would be violated.
-Hence, the configuration provides a rigorous and didactic way to derive a **quantitative restriction** on all cycles — the **Clausius inequality**.
+Hence, the configuration provides a rigorous and didactic way to derive a **quantitative restriction** on all cycles — the **Clausius's inequality**.
 :::

 ---